Magnetism in Gemstones

 Page 1 2 Next >

 Cobalt glass is now being used to fill cracks in low-grade colorless and blue Sapphire, creating composite gems with vibrant blue color from stones that would otherwise not be of gem quality.
 The cobalt glass can cause red fluorescence.
 Cobalt is also used in surface diffusion of blue Sapphire.
-It is unlikely that either glass-filling or diffusion treatment with cobalt would contribute to detectable magnetic susceptibility in Sapphire.
+It is unlikely that the amount of cobalt used in either glass-filling or diffusion treatment would contribute to detectable magnetic susceptibility in Sapphire.